 Of course we all know that the kitchens of the 21st century are not only for cooking; they have become multi-functional spaces.
 Also known as “the heart of the home”, the kitchen has also transformed into the place where we work and socialise.
 And seeing as the formal dining room is slowly becoming a thing of the past, modern kitchens are fast stepping in as a dining-spot replacement.
-These facts, too, make the question of choosing between a kitchen table or island more pressing, but they don’t provide a clear answer to said question!
+These facts, too, make the question of choosing between a kitchen island or table more pressing, but they don’t provide a clear answer to said question!

 Don’t worry – we’ve done the homework and are more than happy to share the results of comparing a kitchen table with an island (and your average breakfast bar).
 But like always, we are not explicitly telling you what to, but merely providing you with the facts so you can make an informed decision on your own.